-Extend your Civil War Weekend experience with an optional two-night field trip to the beautiful Shenandoah Valley.
-Leaving directly from the Inn at Virginia Tech at the conclusion of Civil War Weekend, we'll travel together by charter bus first to the historic mountain town of Lexington, where we'll tour Thomas "Stonewall" Jackson's prewar home and the Lee Chapel and Museum.
-We will then continue on to Harrisonburg, our base for the next two days as we explore Gen. Thomas J. "Stonewall" Jackson's storied 1862 Shenandoah Valley Campaign.
+Extend your Civil War Weekend experience with an optional two-night field trip to the Peninsula.
+Leaving directly from the Inn at Virginia Tech on March 24, we'll travel together by charter bus to Hampton, our base for the next two days.

-The cost of the Spring Campaign includes accommodation, all meals, tours, and round trip transport between Blacksburg and Harrisonburg.
+The cost of the Spring Campaign includes accommodation, all meals, tours, and round trip transport between Blacksburg and Hampton, Virginia.
 Space is limited so please register right away!